chedgekorea/scriblit/README.md

 ## dataset

-The data is organized inside the dataset folder as follows.
+The data is organized inside the dataset folder as follows:
 Using the target image as input: normal is obtained using <a href="https://github.com/baegwangbin/DSINE">DSINE</a>, shading and albedo are obtained using <a href="https://github.com/compphoto/Intrinsic">IID</a>, and the prompt is generated using <a href="https://github.com/salesforce/LAVIS/tree/main/projects/blip2">BLIP-2</a>.
 The image paths and prompts should be saved in the dataset/data/prompt.json file.
-(Note that during training, the shading map is used, but during inference, the user scribble in the shading map folder should be used instead.)
+(Note that during training, the shading map is used, but during inference, the user scribble is used instead of the shading map.)
 ```
 $ROOT/dataset
 └── data